Prices on Azerbaijani oil increase

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port reached $43.55 per barrel on Nov.
-11, having grown by $1.36 compared to the previous price.
+The price of URALS with shipment from the port stood at $43.16 per barrel on Nov.
+16, has grown by $1.09 compared to the previous price.

 ---